 All questions on the Professional Advice paper are compulsory.
-There will be a Revenue Audit question on the paper.
-The Revenue Audit question and the other questions may contain a few areas.
+There will be a Revenue compliance intervention/Revenue audit question on the paper.
+This question and the other questions and the other questions may contain a few areas.
 As there may be many areas in one question and students will be required to cover all tax heads.
 Together with the learning objectives & outcomes above the following areas may also be included in the exam, this list is not exhaustive.